Call4Cloud | MMP-C | Autopilot | Device Preparation

 Before you can monitor results and update the status for expedited updates, you must have configured Windows Health Monitoring.
 I can’t say it enough, it’s very important this is configured for some good reporting.

-Of course, we were already using endpoint analytics so the Health monitoring policy was already configured for endpoint analytics.
+Of course, we were already using endpoint analytics, so the health monitoring policy was configured for endpoint analytics.
 Maybe I forgot to also select the Update part?

 As shown above, that also wasn’t the case and the problem was not the reporting part but the installing part.